Northwest Biotherapeutics: DCVax-Direct

-DCVax-Direct, the latest addition to the DCVax line, is currently in Phase 1 trials in the US.
+DCVax-Direct, the latest addition to the DCVax line.
 It does not require removal of the tumor, making it ideal for inoperable tumors, if proven effective.
 It is currently in Phase 1 testing on patients with inoperable tumors of a very large range of cancer types.

 In the procedure, dendritic cells are developed as in DCVax-L, prior to antigen exposure/"pulsing".
 However, the subsequent exposure to tumor antigens does not occur in vitro but in vivo: The prepared dendritic cells, along with adjuncts, are injected directly into one or more tumors.

 At least two adjuncts are added to the dendritic cells.
 One adjunct excites a general aspect of the body's immune response; another excites a more tumor-specific response.
 This mixture is then injected into the patient's tumor.
 There, the dendritic cells are expected to scavenge tumor proteins, then find their way to the local lymph node for presentation of the tumor protein antigens to T cells and B cells.
 The activated T and B cells then travel to the tumor and kill tumor cells.
 Ruptured tumor cells release more mutant proteins that are picked up by dendritic cells and other immune cells, and are carried to the lymph nodes to excite still more B and T cells.
 Theoretically, this cycle repeats, accelerates, then levels off at a high but safe level.
 The Phase 1 trial that finished enrollment in July, 2014 seeks to confirm this.

 DCVax-L and DCVax-Direct, if effective, could address virtually all forms of solid tumor cancers, operable and inoperable, with the possible exception of prostate cancer.